‘They want to be like her’: Coachman’s legacy lives on at her hometown school

 “We can all be whatever we put our minds to be.
 Circumstances won’t dictate your accomplishments and your progressions in life.
 You can do what you put your mind to.”

-You can catch the full story tonight during our ‘Olympics: Then & Now’ special airing at 11:35 right here on WSAV.
+You can catch the full story in WSAV News 3’s special presentation, “Olympics: Then & Now.”